On Green Dolphin Street (Jack Pleis)

 From October 9, 1961 Billboard: Here's a lushly orchestrated package of melodic mood music with a tasteful jazz flavor.
 Blending his standout vibe solo work with sweet strings, Hampton provides rich, listenable instrumental treatment of "Deep Purple," "Once In A While," "Ruby." and other dreamy oldies.

-The arrangements are not "cutting edge" by1961 standards, although the arrangement on The Blues I Got Comin' Tomorrow does including a early 60s "thumping" bass effect which causes this track to sound "out-of-place" on the album.
-I'm glad the arrangers did not included additional 60s "groove".
-As is, this is one if the better "lush-strings" albums I've listened to.
-The strings blend nicely with Hampton's vibes and the "light Hampton jazz" touches help keep the sound fresh for the period and today as I enjoyed playing the set twice through on a fine sunny autumn day.
+The arrangements are not "cutting edge" by early 60s standards, although the arrangement on The Blues I Got Comin' Tomorrow does including a "thumping" bass effect which causes this track to sound "out-of-place" in the set.
+The majority of the set is one if the better "lush-strings" albums I've collected.
+The strings blend nicely with Hampton's vibes and the "light jazz" influences help keep the music sounding fresh today.

 Stairway To The Stars